Jakuje/MunzeePrint/README.md

 Munzee Print
 ============

-A simple script for printing your munzee QR codes
+A simple script for printing your munzee QR codes.
+It is inspired by similar script on qr.ite.lt but it has several improvements:

+ * The configuration is stored in cookies
+ * It is Open Source

 Where I can try it?
 -------------------